 Don’t buy a coffee from Costa every day just because it’s convenient.
 Stay strong, you've got this!

 3. ALWAYS ask for a discount

-You’ll be eligible for a lot of pre-arranged student discounts with your NUS card.
+You’ll be eligible for a lot of student discounts with your TOTUM card.
 Sometimes it’s hard to tell which shops offer discount, but it can't hurt to ask – a lot of places will offer a discount if you simply provide your student ID.

 4. Don't buy a TV licence if you don't need one

 You can watch on-demand or catch-up programmes without having to pay for a TV licence.
 However, you do have to pay if you plan on watching live TV or using iPlayer.

 Remember that TV licences are per household, so if you're in a shared house and one person is watching live TV then you will need a license for the entire house.

 5. Buy used books

-Try to assess how often you're going to need any books before you commit to buying them.
-There's no point in buying an entire book if you only need to read one chapter – you could just borrow it from the library.
+Think about how often you're going to need any books before you get them.
+There's no point in buying an entire book if you only need to read one chapter – universities usually upload PDF copies of relevant chapters online.

 If you absolutely need to buy a book then it's probably best to just buy a used copy online.
 This could save you hundreds of pounds over the duration of your course.

 6. Sell your old books

 Once you’ve finished reading your books (if you bought any), you could then free up some extra cash by selling them.

 7. Never pay for condoms

 You can pick them up for free from NHS sexual health clinics and some students’ unions.
 Find your nearest sexual health clinic here.

 It's useful to know the difference between use by, sell by and best before dates.
-You should also plan your meals in advance to make the most out of your food and stretch your budget as far as you possibly can.
+You should also plan your meals in advance to stretch your budget as far as possible.